znreza/Federated-Learning-Course-Material/README.md

 # Federated-Learning-Course-Material
-Federated Learning course contents I developed for OpenMined Private AI Series
+I am the content developer and instructor of this course on Federated Learning which has been recently published by OpenMined.
+This course is part of their Private AI series which is funded by PyTorch, FacebookAI etc.